goforj/httpx/README.md

 ### <a id="do"></a>Do

 Do executes a pre-configured req request and returns the decoded body and response.
+This is the low-level escape hatch when you need full req control.

 ```go
 r := req.C().R().SetHeader("X-Trace", "1")